 A steadfast leader and mentor in the disability community for the last two decades, Rebecca speaks frequently at national legal and disability conferences.
 She also serves on the Board of Directors of the Disability Rights Bar Association and is a member of the National Disabled Legal Professionals Association.
 She is a co-editor of Lawyers, Lead On: Lawyers with Disabilities Share Their Insights (ABA Press 2011) and a past Commissioner of the American Bar Association Commission on Disability Rights.
 From 2006 to 2009, she served a Governor appointment on the North Carolina Statewide Independent Living Council.
 She also co-founded and served as president of the National Association of Law Students with Disabilities.

-Rebecca earned her B.A. in political science with highest honors in 2004 and her J.D. as a Jack Kent Cooke Scholar in 2009, both from the University of North Carolina at Chapel Hill.
-A wheelchair-user herself, Rebecca co-founded and served as president of the National Association of Law Students with Disabilities as a law student.
-She continues to do grassroots organizational work to mentor law students with disabilities and build community among lawyers with disabilities.« Back to All Staff
+Rebecca earned her B.A. in political science with highest honors and her J.D. as a Jack Kent Cooke Scholar, both from the University of North Carolina at Chapel Hill.
+Her lived experience as a wheelchair-user since adolescence informs and motivates her career.« Back to All Staff